mattzeunert/mattzeunert.github.io/_posts/2017-12-07-better-types-of-debuggers.md

   - because the if statement on line 3 evaluated to true
     - because `new Date().getHours()` evaluated to 21

-Doing this is more tricky, and I've not seen any similar tools.
+Doing this is more tricky.

 Suppose I'm expecting `"Good day!"` instead of `"Good night!"`.
-Looking at the origin of `"night"` is probably misleading.
-It might work in a simple example, but in a real application `"night!"` will be created in a completely different place from where the faulty concatenation happens.
+Looking at the origin of `"night"` is likely misleading.
+In a real application `"night!"` will be created in a completely different place from where the faulty concatenation happens.
 And the concatenation itself could be far from the if statement I need to fix.

 But the debugger could try to figure out what went wrong.

 If I tell the debugger what I was expecting, it can toggle all conditions in the path of the string construction and see if any mutation will result in the correct value.

 The debugger can also look at diffs of previous execution history and tell me where execution diverged.
-For example, there might be logs from the last time my code ran in CI, and I got the correct result.
+For example, there might be logs from the last time my code ran successfully.